symfony/symfony-docs/cookbook/bundles/override.rst

         }
     }

-In this example we fetch the service definition of the original service, and set its class name to our own class.
+In this example you fetch the service definition of the original service, and set its class name to your own class.

 See :doc:`/cookbook/service_container/compiler_passes` for information on how to use compiler passes.
 If you want to do something beyond just overriding the class -